 - Must be original (no plagiarism) and reflective of the applicant's experiences and traits.
 No outside work (citations and references) allowed

 - Submission must be professional with no spelling, grammar, or sentence structure errors.

 A partial list of additional requirements includes:

-- BS in Pulmonary Science and Radiological Science Leadership: Students must have earned an associate’s degree in Respiratory Therapy (Pulmonary Science) or in Radiologic Technology (Radiologic Science Leadership) to be considered for admission.
+- BS in Pulmonary Science: Program applicants must have earned an associate’s degree in Respiratory Therapy (Pulmonary Science) or in Radiologic Technology (Radiologic Science Leadership) to be considered for admission.

-- BS in Nursing: Program applicants must have a cumulative grade point average (CGPA) of 2.5 or better.
+- BS in Nursing (RN to BSN): Program applicants must have a cumulative grade point average (CGPA) of 2.5 or better.
+Applicants must be working in the field.
 Prior to registration for NUR courses, students must meet programmatic specific health and practice requirements as outlined in the Nursing Student Handbook.

-Upon receipt of official transcripts, an academic advisor will review them and determine the number of transferable credits that have been satisfied.
+Upon receipt of official transcripts, transfer credits will be reviewed and the number of transferable credits will be recommended as satisfied.
 When the above requirements have been met and the university’s Admissions Office has received and processed the completed application, the file will be reviewed for acceptance.

 Persons seeking undergraduate admission should direct all correspondence to:

 Students may also submit an on-line application at www.csp.edu.
 Correspondence includes all matters and inquiries connected with admission, such as application forms, letters of recommendation, ACT scores, transcripts and fees.
 Remittances should be made payable to Concordia University, Saint Paul and sent to the Office of Undergraduate Admission.